 4. Key Definitions

-It is noted that, although no national law variations exist, distinction is made under the Data Protection Law between public and private entities when acting as controllers, as different treatment applies with regard to the restrictions imposed on personal data processing depending on the type of organisation.
+Pseudonymization: There is no national variation to this definition.
+It is noted that, although no national law variations exist, the distinction is made under the Data Protection Law between public and private entities when acting as controllers, as different treatment applies with regard to the restrictions imposed on personal data processing depending on the type of organization.

-Public bodies: the public authorities, the independent and regulatory administrative authorities, the public entities (i.e., legal persons of public law), local authorities (municipalities etc.) of first and second degree and their legal entities and their undertakings, the state and public undertakings and public bodies, the legal entities of private law which belong to the state or which are subsidised by 50% at least of their annual budget by the state or their management is appointed by the state.
+Public bodies: the public authorities, the independent and regulatory administrative authorities, the public entities (i.e., legal persons of public law), local authorities (municipalities, etc.) of the first and second degree and their legal entities and their undertakings, the state and public undertakings and public bodies, the legal entities of private law which belong to the state or which are subsidized by 50% at least of their annual budget by the state or their management is appointed by the state.

 Private bodies: the natural or legal person or association of persons without a legal entity, that does not fall within the notion of 'public body'.

 The GDPR allows for EU Member States to lower child's consent age below 16 for online service providers offering services directly to children.
 The Data Protection Law lowers the age of child consent to 15 years (see Article 21 of the Data Protection Law).

 No national law variations exist.

 For direct marketing cases, the HDPA would apply the provisions under the Electronic Communications Law.

 Article 27 of the Data Protection Law sets out provisions that apply to the processing of personal data of employees in the context of employment.

 In particular, it is specified that the provisions under the Data Protection Law apply to all employees, regardless of the specific type of employment relationship, of the validity of the contract, and irrespective of whether processing involves applicants' or former employees' personal data.